adessoSE/devblog/_posts/2022-12-16-Troubleshooting-open-source-NuGet-package.md

 ```
 _Fig5: Output from `LD_DEBUG=files`_

-The library files `./bin/Debug/net6.0/runtimes/linux-x64/native/libgit2-106a5f2.so` does exist and can be imported correctly.
+The library files `./bin/Debug/net6.0/runtimes/linux-x64/native/libgit2-106a5f2.so` do exist and they are imported correctly.
 On the other hand the referenced file `/usr/share/dotnet/shared/Microsoft.NETCore.App/6.0.2/git2-106a5f2.so` does not exist at this global location.

-If there would be no specific version applied to the shared object file I would say the file should come from the system.
+If there would be no specific version applied to the shared object file I would say the file, should come from the system.
 Let's check the package manager and install the latest version of the underlying library `libgit2` on the system.

 ``` bash
 $ sudo pacman -S libgit2
 ```
-_Fig6: Installing the package globally [packages libgit2](https://archlinux.org/packages/extra/x86_64/libgit2/)_
+_Fig6: Installing the [libgit2 package](https://archlinux.org/packages/extra/x86_64/libgit2/) globally_

 Even after the installation/update the error persists.
-So as expected there is no correlation with the global installation of the library and it should come all bundled with the NuGet.
+So, as expected, there is no correlation with the global installation of the library and it should come all bundled with the NuGet package.

 Going further and exploring the issues on GitHub and discovering a potential fix will be the next step.